Easy Steps to Freeze Fresh Vegetables – Preserving Your Harvest

 Leafy greens – best fresh, adult spinach may be blanched for 30 seconds, chopped then frozen, and packed tightly.
 Do not recommend freezing lettuce.

-Mushrooms – peel, steam for 3 1/2 minutes and saute in fat (meat drippings or butter), cool, and freeze with drippings.
+Mushrooms – peel, steam for 3 1/2 minutes.
+Then saute in fat (meat drippings or butter), cool, and freeze with drippings.

 Peas (snow peas in the shell) – blanch for 30 seconds, and freeze whole.

-Peppers (sweet, bell) – cut into the desired shape (dice, strips) freeze on a baking sheet and transfer to a bag.
+Peppers (sweet, bell) – cut into the desired shape (dice, strips).
+Then freeze on a baking sheet and transfer to a bag.
 Pack tightly to avoid crystals.

 Peppers (hot)– Remove stem, freeze whole, tightly packed.